 Contrast will make the darker areas of your photo darker and the brighter parts lighter.

 This is very handy if you want your photos to be more punchy but watch that you don’t overdo it – it can start to look unrealistic.

 This does exactly what it says on the tin, only I’ve overdone it in the photo below to help demonstrate what I’m talking about.

-The photo that I’m using didn’t really need much done to the saturation as the colours were already pretty good but, on overcast days, this tool can prove invaluable as you turn drab and uninteresting photos into something much more visually appealing.
+The photo that I’m using didn’t really need much done to the saturation as the colors were already pretty good.
+On overcast days, however, this tool can prove invaluable as you turn drab and uninteresting photos into something much more visually appealing.

-This is found in the Highlights and Shadows section and is a good way of recovering overexposed reginos of a photo, bringing them back into detail.
+This is found in the Highlights and Shadows section.
+It’s a good way of recovering overexposed regions of a photo, bringing them back into detail.

 The only problem with this tool is that I tend to only want to use it on a certain part of a photo like just the facial features, rather than on the whole image – I’m left trying to find a middle ground.
 Still though, it’s a very powerful tool to have at your disposal.